-What is a balustrade or railing
+What is the minimum drop that requires a balustrade or railing?

 The purpose of a balustrade or railing is to provide edge protection where a fall can occur.
-Whether on a balcony, terrace, staircase, landing etc. anywhere where there is a fall of more than 600mm (60cm or appx 23.5 inches).
-The railing or balustrade must be able to hold in place when pressure is applied on it and not fail, fall over, bend too far, distort in shape etc. The pressure that is applied to the balustrade or railing is called a load loading.
+Whether on a balcony, terrace, staircase, landing etc. anywhere where it could be considered that there is a risk of a fall should be protected by a barrier, balustrade or railing.

 Handrail